google-cloud-japan/sa-ml-workshop/blog/Fashion-Compliment-App/README_en.md

 -s ${SERVICE_URL}/fashion-compliment-service/api/v1/get-compliment| jq .
 ```

-You will see the response similar to the following one.
+You will see a response similar to the following one.

 ```
 {